Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ms-MY/learn-accounts.md

 It is possible to _freeze_ an index and permanently assign it to an address.
 This action consumes a deposit but makes sure that the index can never be reclaimed unless released by the holding account.

 To register an index, submit a `claim` extrinsic to the `indices` pallet, and follow up with a `freeze` extrinsic.
-The easiest way to do this is via AXIASolarJS UI through the _Developer -> Extrinsics_ menu:
+The easiest way to do this is via AXIAJS UI through the _Developer -> Extrinsics_ menu:

 ![Indices extrinsics](assets/accounts/index.png)